 The conventional open surgical repair of aneurysms involves opening the abdominal cavity in the case of an abdominal aortic aneurysm, and sewing a synthetic graft inside the aneurysm to the artery above and below it to prevent the aneurysm from rupturing - in essence, relining the weakened aorta with a sleeve of material to strengthen the aorta.

 A newer approach, called an endovascular repair, involves the use of a catheter that is inserted into the groin, in a similar fashion as an aortogram - however, the catheter is used to insert a self-expanding stent graft into the aneurysm.
 Endovascular repair of aneurysms does not require a large incision, and has a substantially shorter recovery than the conventional open surgical approach.
 Not all aneurysms are suitable for endovascular repair; however, vascular surgeons at UCSF Medical Center are experts in the treatment of aneurysms using both the conventional and the endovascular approach.

 UCSF Medical Center has extensive experience in surgery for complex aortic aneurysms - those that involve the arteries to the kidneys or intestines - and is recognized as having one of the lowest mortality rates reported to date.

-Similarly, our vascular surgeons pioneered endovascular repair of aneurysms, particularly those involving the aorta in the upper abdomen where blood vessels branch off to the vital organs arise and in the chest.
-We also are involved in clinical trials of new endovascular devices to treat aneurysms and have one of the largest endovascular aneurysm treatment programs in the world.
+Similarly, our vascular surgeons pioneered endovascular repair of aneurysms, particularly those involving the aorta in the upper abdomen where blood vessels branch off to the vital organs arise, and in the chest.
+We are also involved in clinical trials of new endovascular devices to treat aneurysms, and have one of the largest endovascular aneurysm treatment programs in the world.